 They are ecstatic.

-The cops cannot do that.
+The cops cannot do that now.

 Why not?

-That's that's you know the now, this is just until the courts resolve the issues.
+Now, this is just until the courts resolve the issues.

 This is a temporary injunction pending a trial to have final adjudication on this.

-But this is it's just flat out amazing.
+But this is, it's just flat out amazing.

-Who is going to enforce immigration law if the feds are not going to do it if you can I mean there are there are states that already do this, cops that already determine.
+If the feds are not going to do it, if you, I mean, there are states that already do this, cops that already determine.

-What about raids in states that are hiring illegals and they're found and they're deported.
+What about raids in states that are hiring illegals and they're found and they're deported?

 No, not entirely.